 - Petros Petridis, Elias Stouraitis, Manolis Patiniotis, “Many times: The perception of temporality in digital environments”, Entanglements; experiments in multimodal ethnography, 2022, 5(1/2): 35-49.

 - “Rigas Velestinlis” (1998), “Eugenios Voulgaris” (2001) and “Nikiforos Theotokis” (2001): Biographical entries for the digital library of Greek philosophical and scientific books Hellinomnimon.
 [In Greek]

 - “Ludwig Boltzmann” (2003): Biographical entry in the Oxford Companion to the History of Modern Science (edited by J.L.
 Heilbron), Oxford University Press, Oxford-New York, pp. 105-106.

 - “Newtonianism” (2005): Entry in the New Dictionary of the History of Ideas (editor in chief: Maryanne Horowitz), Charles Scribner’s Sons, Detroit, vol. 4, pp. 1632-1638.

-Book Reviews and Newspaper articles
+Book Reviews and Articles in the Press

 - Celina A. Lértora Mendoza, Efthymios Nicolaïdis and Jan Vandersmissen (editors), The Spread of the Scientific Revolution in the European Periphery, Latin America and East Asia.
 Proceedings of the XXth International Congress of History of Science (Liège, 20-26 July 1997), volume V. Turnhout, Belgium: Brepols Publishers, 2000.
 Annals of Science, 2003, 60: 455-458.